It's El Rushbo and the one and only Excellence in Broadcasting Network, by far and away the most listened-to radio talk show in America.

 Well, no, not really.

-But I there's there's there's multiple pathways to get get him.
+But there's multiple pathways to get in.

 And I'm always amazed.

-Anyway, you're right, you're right on.
+Anyway, you're right on.

-Your first impression, I'm always amazed when the Oliver Stones come back and they talk the virtues of Cuba.
+And your first impression, I'm always amazed when the Oliver Stones come back and they talk the virtues of Cuba.

-Your first impression, I've always said this the place is broken.
+Your first impression, I've always said this, the place is broken.

 And I think every high school kid should spend a week in Havana.